Jeanine Ramirez – Brooklyn Reporter

 She may also be seen on the anchor desk and out in the field reporting breaking news.

-In 2002, Ramirez had the honor of marching as one of the Grand Marshalls in the National Puerto Rican Day Parade up Fifth Avenue.
-She’s received numerous recognitions for her work including awards from the New York Press Club, El Diario/La Prensa, State Senator Martin Golden, Brooklyn Borough President Marty Markowitz, The Latino Caucus of the Council of Supervisors and Legislators (CSA), Brooklyn College, Latino Coalition for Fair Media, Prospect Park Alliance Boricua Festival, the Sunset Park Lions Club, Professional People of Color, former City Comptroller William Thompson and former Brooklyn Borough President Howard Golden.
+In 2002, Ramirez had the honor of marching as one of the Grand Marshals in the National Puerto Rican Day Parade up Fifth Avenue.
+She's received numerous recognitions for her work, including awards from New York Press Club, City & State, El Diario/La Prensa, State Senator Martin Golden, Brooklyn Tech Alumni Association, St. Nick's Alliance, former Brooklyn Borough President Marty Markowitz, Council of Supervisors and Administrators (CSA) Latino Caucus, Brooklyn College, Latino Coalition for Fair Media, Prospect Park Alliance Boricua Festival, Sunset Park Lions Club, Professional People of Color, former City Comptroller William Thompson and former Brooklyn Borough President Howard Golden.

 A native Brooklynite, Ramirez majored in communications both at Brooklyn Technical High School and Fordham University.